ollielo/cinema_projectmanagement/design/2020/image_proposal/readme.md

 The `composable image set` can be stored a single [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file.
 We note the [existing specification](https://support.hdfgroup.org/HDF5/doc/ADGuide/ImageSpec.html) for images to be stored in HDF5 format.
 Where possible, this specification adopts conventions from that specification.

-If it is stored in HDF5 format, it shall have the following structure:
+If it is stored in HDF5 format, it shall have the following structure.
+Where they do not clash with the specification, additional attributes, groups and datasets may be added by other applications or extensions to this specification, but they are ignored by this specification.

 ```
 /